M-Croghan/CSNotebook-Interview-Prep/Spring.md

 # SPRING FRAMEWORK CONCEPTS & QUESTIONS

 ### :leaves: <span style="color: aqua">What is a framework?</span>
 Frameworks make building applications faster and more efficient.
-Spring being one of the more popular frameworks for Java.
-The framework is a platform for making software applications.
 It provides the basis on which developers can build programs for a specific platform.
 For example, a framework may include predetermined classes as well as functions.
-It can be used to process inputs, manage hardware, and interact with system software.
+It can be used to process inputs, manage hardware, and interact with system software. (ex.
+Spring is one of the more popular frameworks for Java.)

 ### :leaves: <span style="color: aqua">What is the default web server built-in to Spring?</span>
 Apache Tomcat